 So shoulder and straight line down it’s going into my foot some call this wide, I’d say it’s pretty average, a little bit beyond average probably, so don’t go with a certain foot stance widen but don’t go too wide because too wide means you’re gonna use more groin and just try to accommodate the back position sumo style.
 It’s a bit of a manipulation, it’s not wrong, but it doesn’t display true strength in the hamstrings and glutes as much as this squat does.
 So let’s get through it and then you guys can practice.

-Barbell goes on the neck.
-Get your wide stance and like is said the two variables I’m going to show you in slow mo here if I can, or the best as I can.
-It’s going to be deep breath in, and then you’re in sit down.
+The barbell goes on the neck.
+Get your wide stance and like is said the two variables I’m going to show you in slow motion.
+Take a deep breath in, and then you’re in sit down.
 So when you’re sitting here, watch my kneecaps on the bottom when I rise up, they’re gonna pull back, and I’m gonna thrust.

 Depending on range of motion and how tight you are, there might be a subtle movement there of that bar but technically there should be none.